This post has been updated from the original post on October 17, 2017.

-The Alabama Chanin Collection includes garments made using a new stencil design inspired by the work of multi-disciplined artist Lee Bontecou.
-We drew inspiration from some of her sculptures and paintings that resembled black holes or voids, but her work encompasses so much more than that.
-Bontecou has always been difficult to categorize, as her work reflects elements of Minimalism, Abstract Expressionism, and Feminist art.
+We’re revisiting our love of Lee Bontecou as our most recent Marine update is inspired by the words and life of Zora Neale Hurston, and the artistry of Vija Celmins (more coming soon), and Bontecou.
+Lee Bontecou has always been difficult to categorize, as her work reflects elements of Minimalism, Abstract Expressionism, and Feminist art.
 She was a true pioneer in the use of unconventional materials in her sculptures, integrating metal tubing, scrap hardware, and recycled linen during the 1950s and 1960s.
-She takes painstaking care with her work—always leaving visible traces of her making process, like stitches, scorch marks, and twisted wire.
+She took painstaking care with her work—always leaving visible traces of her making process, like stitches, scorch marks, and twisted wire.

 One of her most significant discoveries was how a welding torch could be manipulated to create an easily controlled spray of black soot, which became one of her signature techniques.
 The torch used both oxygen and the chemical compound acetylene and when tinkering with the torch, Bontecou discovered that turning off the oxygen caused the acetylene to spray pure soot across her workroom floor.
 “I just started drawing with it, and I had to keep the torch moving.
 I burned up a lot of paper!” she said.
 “Then I got thicker paper that resisted the flame more, and it was an incredible black, it was just beautiful.
 I made a lot of drawings with it.”